EricZinda/Perplexity/docs/devvocab/devvocabContextInHelpers.md

 ~~~

 Unfortunately, this means any helper that returns an error message needs to have the variable passed to it, which makes those helpers a little messier.
-However, it is much cleaner to centralize the error reporting code and have some extra arguments passed than the alternative: to catch errors that can happen all throughout the predications and return the errors there.
+However, it is much cleaner to centralize the error reporting code by having some extra arguments passed than the alternative: catching errors that can happen all throughout the predications and returning the errors from them.

 Notice that the `FileSystemMock` class raises an `MessageException` exception when a object is not found.
 This is a special exception designed to be reported to the user.
-It has all the information needed by the system to report a nice error, using variable names, etc. Without code to convert the exception to user text, however, the system will just crash.
+It has all the information needed by the system to report a nice error, using DELPH-IN variable names, etc. Without code to convert the exception to user text, however, the system will just crash.
 Let's add that code:

 ~~~
     def _call_predication(self, state, predication):